-You will also get to see Mikrolimano, which is a small marina and fishermen harbor, and the over-standing quarter of Castella, which offers panoramic views to the harbor and is an amazing place to take pictures.
+You will also get to see Mikrolimano, which is a small marina and fishermen’s harbor, and the over-standing quarter of Castella, which offers panoramic views of the harbor and is an amazing place to take pictures.

 The 9 hours private photography tour in Athens is a tour you will love; just bring your cameras and get ready for shooting!

 - Shore Excursion - Private tour